‘Supernatural’ Stars Jared Padalecki And Jensen Ackles Find A Single Word Hilarious [Video]

 Buddy TV claims the most entertaining part of the entire outtake could be when they cut back to Mr. Ketch who seems less than thrilled – and maybe even a little sad – that Jared Padalecki and Jensen Ackles have begun to tease him.

 Will you be watching the few episodes remaining in Season 12 of the series?
-More importantly, what do you think about Jared and Jensen being unable to take the word chupacabra seriously.
+More importantly, what do you think about Jared and Jensen being unable to take the word chupacabra seriously?

 [Featured Image by Alberto E. Rodriguez/Getty Images]